Commentarile dysfunction. The Democratic National Convention, yes. I am supposed to have something to say about it — right…

 In this case the guerillas are the Boer farmers of South Africa, fighting the British in the Boer War of 1899-1902.
 A unit of Australian special forces (as we would say nowadays) is out on the veldt living rough, playing the guerillas' own game against them.
 Very successful they are, too; but of course they don't have much time for formal rules-of-war procedures, and can't possibly do their work while schlepping prisoners around with them …

-Romania Ion Mihai Pacepa wrote a glowing piece for this site about the burgeoning relationship between the USA and Romania.
 This is something that warms my heart, too.
 Romania was one of the first foreign countries I ever visited.
 That was back in my student days, when the place was a Soviet satrapy under the rule of old-style Leninist Gheorghe Gheorghiu-Dej.
 My passport of the time shows me entering Romania on Friday, September 11th, 1964 and leaving ten days later, on Monday the 21st.

 The main things I recall about Romania are: